opensquare-network/dotreasury/README.md

 JWT_SECRET_KEY=xxxxxxxxxxx
 ```

-2. We use Ali mail service to send email notifications, please config it collectly.
+2. We use the Ali mail service to send email notifications, please config it collectively.

 ```
 ALI_MAIL_KEY=xxx